noahp/python-tools-crash-course/slides.md

 class: full-height
 background-image: url(https://i.redd.it/dfulrui6r2521.jpg)

-#

 ---
 ### Virtualenv

-Virtualenv is just a folder containing a python interpreter (often a symlink) and sandbox for site_packages (pip) and /bin console-scripts.
+Virtualenv is just a folder containing a copy of the python interpreter and sandbox for site_packages (pip) and /bin console-scripts.
 It's an isolated python install and package store that protects your system python.

 Works for any version of python.